Who is NCC Business Services?

 Should I contact or pay NCC Business Services?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like NCC Business Services for millions of clients nationwide.
+The most effective way to deal with NCC Business Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like NCC Business Services on behalf of their clients.

 Will NCC Business Services sue me or garnish my wages?

 Sometimes a debt collection agency will resort to litigation, but you have nothing to worry about if you work with a law firm like Lexington Law.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with this debt collector again.

 NCC Business Services Complaints